 After you schedule your appointment you will receive an email through our electronic health records system to confirm the appointment.
 If you click on the “Manage my appointment” button you may change your appointment.

 Cancelling or rescheduling an appointment needs to be done at least 24 hours in advance.
 If cancelled within 24 hours, you will be charged the full amount of the session (except for true emergencies, like heavy snow, ER visit, flu, etc.).

 Filling out initial paperwork

-Depending on your type of appointment, you may receive a second email from me with more detailed paperwork (through a system called Living Matrix).
-This is usually common for the functional medicine coaching appointments, but in some cases for acupuncture as well.
+You will receive a second email from me with detailed initial paperwork (through a system called Living Matrix).
 This intake is extensive; most people take 90 minutes to 2 hours to fill it out.

 The paperwork doesn’t have to be completed in one sitting.
 The system conveniently saves your intake and you may go back and finish it as your time allows.
 You will receive automatic reminders to finish filling out the paperwork at least 48 hours before your appointment.
 This is because I need time to review it for our appointment.

 Labs to review prior to appointment

 If you have any labs that you would like to send me to review prior to your appointment, please fax them to 303-389-6954.
 If you don’t have a fax, email me so I can tell you how you can send them electronically.

 There are a few things that you can do to best prepare for your acupuncture sessions:

 - Don’t brush your tongue the day of the appointment.
 I will look at your tongue as a diagnosing tool, and the thickness of your tongue’s coating gives me essential information.